 9. Thetis Lake

-The Thetis Lakes at main and west beaches are different from the other best beaches in Victoria on this list because it’s a freshwater lake.
+The Thetis Lakes at main and West beaches are different from the other best beaches in Victoria on this list because it’s a freshwater lake.
 Another bonus is the water temperature here isn’t as extreme as at the Saanich Inlet.

 Final Words